 Due to misfortune in the 17th and 18th centuries down to (amongst other things) plague and fire, the parliament was moved to Varazdin.
 But in the 19th century, Zagreb once again rose to prominence.
 A number of buildings and institutions of cultural significance were built, including the University in 1874 and the national theatre in 1890.
 Railway lines were also constructed – prompting significant expansion in the Donji Grad (Lower Town) part of the city – and gasworks and waterworks were also built around this time.

 In the early part of the 20th century, Zagreb grew even more quickly.
-A number of residential neighbourhoods emerged and expanded, which saw the population of Zagreb increase by 70% during the 1920s, the city growing further after World War II when new areas such as Novi Zagreb (literally meaning New Zagreb) were created.
+A number of residential neighbourhoods emerged and expanded, which saw the population of Zagreb increase by 70% during the 1920s.
+The city grew further after World War II when areas such as Novi Zagreb (literally ‘New Zagreb’) were created.
 An industrial area was also established in 1949 and Zagreb’s Pleso Airport opened in 1962.

 In 1991, when Croatia declared independence, the city became capital of Croatia.
-Although it was hit a few times during the resulting war, the city emerged relatively unscathed and there’s no lingering evidence.
+Although it was shelled a few times during the resulting war, the city emerged relatively unscathed and there’s no lingering evidence.

-These days, Zagreb is a bustling city with many sights, museums, galleries, bars and restaurants, and not forgetting the all important “cafe society” – Zagreb is home to many a cafe which almost always seem to be entirely full with locals.
+These days, Zagreb is a bustling city with many sights, museums, galleries, bars and restaurants.
+Not forgetting the all important “cafe society”!
+Zagreb is home to many a cafe which almost always seem to be entirely full with locals.